sensu/sensu-docs/content/sensu-go/5.0/reference/checks.md

 -------------|------
 description  | Custom attributes to include with event data, which can be queried like regular attributes.
 You can use labels to organize checks into meaningful collections that can be selected using [filters][27] and [tokens][5]. required     | false type         | Map of key-value pairs.
-Keys and values can be any valid UTF-8 string. default      | `null` example      | {{< highlight shell >}}"labels": {
+Keys can contain only letters, numbers, and underscores, but must start with a letter.
+Values can be any valid UTF-8 string. default      | `null` example      | {{< highlight shell >}}"labels": {
   "environment": "development",
-  "region": "us-west-2"
+  "region": "us_west2"
 }{{< /highlight >}}

 | annotations |     |